uwrit/leaf/docs/admin/dataset/README.md

 FROM [app].[DatasetQueryCategory]
 ```

+This outputs:
 | Id | Category |
 | -- | -------- |
 | 1  | Labs     |

+### Determine the Template and Query
-2) Next, we'll determine which dataset template is the best fit for this new dataset by checking the [Dataset Templates Reference](#dataset-templates-reference) below.
+Next, we'll determine which dataset template is the best fit for this new dataset by checking the [Dataset Templates Reference](#dataset-templates-reference) below.
 In FHIR labs are generally represented as [Observations](#observation), so let's use that.

 For demonstrative purposes we'll use data from the [MIMIC Critical Care Database](https://mimic.physionet.org/), but the methods here can be applied to other data models as well.